-Among the factors influencing the association between vascular disease and MAE, our study shows that pharmacological therapy with OAC was inversely associated with MAE and use of antiplatelet therapies increased risk of MAE.
-The role of statins, ACE inhibitors and CCB was inconclusive, being inversely associated with MAE but not being statistically significant.
-Indeed, the combined use of such pharmacological therapies in preventive cardiovascular strategies seems effective in the general population and is currently recommended by ESC guidelines [Perk].
+Our study also shows that pharmacological therapy with OAC was inversely associated with MAE and use of antiplatelet therapies increased risk of MAE.
 It has largely been assumed that combination of antiplatelet and OAC therapy increases a patient's risk of bleeding (from 2% in DAPT alone to 14% with addition of OAC) [Romero].
-Therefore, the selection of the optimal anticoagulant strategy for an individual patient with AF and vascular disease remains difficult and requires a balance between the risk of TBE and HE.
-Although, compared to previous guidelines, shorter duration of triple therapy is currently recommended for patients with AF after MI and/or PCI [Valgimigli], there is a discussion regarding the optimal duration of this therapy in individual subgroups of patients.
-The choice of anticoagulation strategies in AF patients after MI and/or PCI is also complicated by the increasing range of OAC available in recent years (VKA vs NOAC) and antiplatelet drugs (clopidogrel, ticagrelor, prasugrel) with a large number of possible combinations of these drugs.
-Similar to previous reports, the use of NOAC increased over time in parallel with the decrease in VKA therapy in our study cohort [Zhu, Inohara] This trend was consistent regardless of the concomitant vascular disease or use of antiplatelet therapy, which is congruent with the 2017 ESC guideline on DAPT recommending NOAC over VKA when the concomitant use of antiplatelet therapy is required in patients with AF [Valgimigli].
-Based on the Danish registry, it was demonstrated that the combination of antiplatelet drug and VKA in patients with AF and CAD was associated with an increased bleeding risk compared with VKA monotherapy, without the added benefit of reducing the risk of thromboembolism or cardiovascular risk [Lamberts].
+Therefore, the selection of the optimal anticoagulant strategy for an individual patient with AF and vascular disease remains difficult and requires a balance between the risk of TE and HE.
+Similar to previous reports, the use of NOAC increased over time in parallel with the decrease in VKA therapy in our study cohort [Zhu, Inohara].
+The combination of antiplatelet drug and VKA in patients with AF and CAD was associated with an increased bleeding risk compared with VKA monotherapy, without the added benefit of reducing the risk of thromboembolism or cardiovascular risk [Lamberts].
 These results were confirmed in the ORBIT-AF II study [Inohara], which additionally found a lower bleeding rate among patients treated with NOAC compared to patients treated with VKA.
-A recent published analysis of the Danish registry showed that in patients with AF after MI and/or PCI, the use of NOAC in combination with DAPT was associated with a significant reduction in the risk of bleeding with similar anticoagulant efficacy compared to VKA in combination with DAPT [Sindet-Pedersen].
-Similar results were also obtained in the Prevention of Bleeding in Patients With AF Undergoing PCI (PIONEER AF-PCI) trial study [Gibson] and Randomized Evaluation of Dual Antithrombotic Therapy with Dabigatran versus Triple Therapy with Warfarin in Patients with Nonvalvular Atrial Fibrillation Undergoing Percutaneous Coronary Intervention (RE-DUAL-PCI) [Camm].
+The use of NOAC in combination with DAPT was associated with a significant reduction in the risk of bleeding with similar anticoagulant efficacy compared to VKA in combination with DAPT [Sindet-Pedersen][Gibson] [Cannon].

-Limitations of the study
+Limitations

 EORP-AF General Long-Term registry was a European cardiologist-based registry, so this could have led to an overestimate of vascular disease prevalence.
 Conversely, this could have resulted in enrolment of patients with more severe conditions that could have reduced the influence of vascular disease on event rates.
 Moreover, the relatively short follow-up period, and missing follow-up data in 25% of patients could have limited the influence of vascular disease in determining MAE.
-Therefore, our data should be considered carefully.

 Conclusions